dkaip/CSharpSECSTools/README.md

 ## Documentation

-I have added some documentation that so that IntelliSense capable editors/IDEs will be able to provide support for method completion, etc.
+There is the documentation in the source files so that IntelliSense capable editors/IDEs will be able to provide support for method completion, etc.
+In addition there is documentation in the `DocFx` folder.

+The documentation in this folder can be processed with `docfx` to produce a WEB site that will be generated in the `docs` folder.
+The command to do this is `docfx docfx.json` which should be executed within the `DocFx` folder.

+As stated the resulting output documentation will end up in the `docs` folder.
+Running the command `docfx serve` in the `docs` folder will serve the WEB site at localhost:8080 unless something else is already using that port.

+Please refer to the documentation available for DocFx for more information.

 ## Usage Notes